boxpositron/ngrok-honeypot/README.md

 # Honeypot

-This project consists of two files: `honeypot.sh` and `server.py`.
-The `honeypot.sh` file starts a server using `server.py` on a random available port and exposes it to the internet using `ngrok`.
+This project consists of two files: `honeypot` and `server.py`.
+The `honeypot` file starts a server using `server.py` on a random available port and exposes it to the internet using `ngrok`.

 ## Usage